yuvaraj-venkataswamy/ERA-V1/session6/PART 2/README.md

 5. (Optional): a Fully connected layer, have used GAP.

 ## MODEL ARCHITECTURE
+Constructed the model in such a way that the number of parameters shoul be less than 20k.
 ```
 ----------------------------------------------------------------
         Layer (type)               Output Shape         Param #